Filter events with FacetWP

 Limitations

-A few limitations and things to keep in mind if you implement the above workaround:
+A few limitations and things to keep in mind if you add recurrences back into the loop:

 • Facets, including Sort facets, will filter (or order) the parent events, not the individual child occurrences.